vladdeSV/rfc-css/content/landing.md

   <p>When life gives you lemons, [...] make life take the lemons back.</p>
 </blockquote>

 The "description list" is, in my opinion, the most underrated list.
 It is perfect when you want to clearly (and semantically) describe a term.
-Unfortunately Markdown does not support description lists, so they will have to be written entierly in HTML.
+Unfortunately Markdown does not support description lists, so they will have to be written entirely in HTML.

 Wrapping each "group" in a `<div>`-tag creates a visual style commonly found in RFCs when defining terms.